Karima Baloch: Exile from Pakistan

 Baloch was included in the 100 Women List by the BBC in 2016, where she was identified as a political activist who "campaigns for independence for Balochistan from Pakistan".
 Baloch listed Dad Shah and Hatun Bibi—both Baloch rebels who fought against the Imperial State of Iran in Iranian Balochistan—as the primary inspirations behind her activism.
 In 2018, she raised issues related to gender inequality in Pakistan at the United Nations Human Rights Council.
-She also raised issues related to Balochistan in Canada, such as during a meeting in Toronto, where she mentioned Pakistan's occupation of Balochistan.
+She also raised issues related to Balochistan in Canada, such as during a meeting in Toronto, where she mentioned Pakistani Military's role in Balochistan.

+In December 2017, Baloch received a message that if she won't return to Pakistan, her uncle Noor Mohammed, a schoolteacher, will be killed.
+As she refused to go back, a few hours before her asylum hearing, on 2 January 2018, she got the news that her uncle had been found dead.

 Personal life and family

 Baloch had two siblings, a brother named Sameer Mehrab and a sister named Mahganj Baloch.
 She married a fellow Baloch activist, Hammal Baloch (also known as Hammal Haider), in Toronto.
 Several members of her extended family have been linked to the Balochistan insurgency in Pakistan and Iran.